Project Insights Report

 Executive Summary

-Small and medium-sized enterprises (SMEs) represent 99.8% of employer businesses in Canada and account for 88.1% of private sector employment (ISED, 2022).
+Small and medium-sized enterprises (SMEs) represent 99.8% of employer businesses in Canada and account for 88.1% of private sector employment.
 The COVID-19 pandemic disproportionately affected SMEs, particularly small businesses.
-Access to talent is a critical competitive issue for SMEs; due to their size, they face challenges in hiring, retaining and training talent, and often lack the human resources expertise needed to support recruitment and training of existing employees.
-When surveyed, 75% of firms identified a need to invest in training and retaining their workforce (Saba & Cukier, 2022), indicating that SMEs are aware of these barriers, but may not have the capacity to address them.
-Time and cost are some of the main barriers identified by SMEs that limit their ability to provide training.
+Access to talent is a critical competitive issue for SMEs; they face challenges in hiring, retaining and training talent, and often lack HR resources needed to support recruitment and training of existing employees due to their size.
+When surveyed, 75% of firms identified a need to invest in training and retaining their workforce, indicating that SMEs are aware of these barriers but may not have the capacity to address them.
+Time and cost are two of the main barriers identified by SMEs that limit their ability to provide training.

-This project sought to understand SME skills and training needs and barriers faced in accessing skills training and talent.
-The focus was on evaluating the effectiveness of addressing skills needs among SMEs through the development, testing, iteration and evaluation of a national learning management system (LMS) designed to support the recruitment and skills development needs of SMEs and entrepreneurs, including the advancement of equity, diversity and inclusion (EDI) skills and capacity in SMEs, entrepreneurs and the ecosystem.
-Project goals included identifying and validating training content that meets the needs of SMEs; providing SMEs with access to training resources that promote diverse and inclusive hiring practices; and developing an evidence-based training model that is cost-effective and scalable.
+This project sought to understand SME skills and training needs, and the barriers SMEs face in accessing skills training and talent.
+The project focused on evaluating the effectiveness of addressing skills needs among SMEs.
+It did this by developing, testing, iterating and evaluating a national learning management system designed to support the recruitment and skills development needs of SMEs and entrepreneurs, including the advancement of equity, diversity and inclusion (EDI) skills and capacity in SMEs, entrepreneurs and the ecosystem.
+Project goals included identifying and validating training content that meets the needs of SMEs, providing SMEs with access to training resources that promote diverse and inclusive hiring practices, and developing an evidence-based training model that is cost-effective and scalable.

 Some of the main learnings of this project thus far include the following:

-- SMEs are starved for a solution to their labour shortages and skills gaps, and they see this LMS as a critical step moving forward.
+- SMEs are starved for solutions to their labour shortages and skills gaps, and they see this learning management system as a critical step moving forward.

-- They are willing to take action, but often do not know where to begin, and they need supports, which can be difficult to access.
+- SMEs are willing to act but often do not know where to begin, and they need supports, which can be difficult to access.

-- There is a growing interest in EDI and its benefits to find skilled talent and reduce labour shortages, but SMEs often do not know where to start to recruit more diverse candidates.
+- SMEs are increasingly interested in EDI and its benefits in finding skilled talent and reducing labour shortages, but they often do not know where to start to recruit more diverse candidates.

-- Courses on the LMS were well received; 77% of learners rated course quality as high, and 83% were likely to recommend the course they took to a co-worker or friend.
+- Courses on the learning management system were well received; with the large majority of learners rating course quality as “high” and saying they were “likely to recommend the course they took to a co-worker or friend.”

-- Over 80% of learners were able to use the LMS without any barriers or challenges.
+- Over four in five learners were able to use the learning management system without any barriers or challenges.

 - Learners indicated a preference for shorter courses and formal credentials.